huntdatacenter/docs/docs/administer-science/prices/faq.md

 ## Billing

+### When should we expect our invoices?

+We have a clear intention to ship quarterly invoices with shipments approximately two weeks after the quarter ends.
+We hope to be able to start this practice from 2023-Q3.

 ### Can we have several invoice profiles under our data space?

-Yes, you may add separate invoice profiles for individual labs under your data space in the data space management section of our [service desk](/administer-science/service-desk/data-space-orders/#new-invoice-profile).
+Yes, you can add separate invoice profiles for individual labs under your data space in the data space management section of our administrative [service desk](/administer-science/service-desk/data-space-orders/#new-invoice-profile).
 All accrued costs for the specified labs (one or more) will then be invoiced to the new profile.

 ### How can we update the account information on the invoice profile?

-You may update existing invoice profiles in the data space management section of our [service desk](/administer-science/service-desk/data-space-orders/#update-existing-invoice-profile)
+You may update existing invoice profiles in the data space management section of our [service desk](/administer-science/service-desk/data-space-orders/#update-existing-invoice-profile).

-### When should we expect our invoices?

-We aim to ship invoices after each quarter.
-The first invoices under the new services model is planned shipped in the last week of October 2022.
+### We are invoiced too much, now what?

+Although we are doing over very best to ensure accurate amounts on the invoices, we are aware that the amounts may sometimes be inaccurate.
+[Contact us](/contact) if you expect that you are invoice the wrong amount.
+For inaccuracies attributable to us, we will issue a credit memo specifying the incorrect amount in the affected invoice.

+### Why do the storage description holds so many lines?

+Your storage price is calculated per day based on the total volume of all storage attached to all labs under your data space (volume discount).
+Therefore, the price will change if the total storage volume of your data space change during the quarter or if the price list change during the quarter.
+Each volume may therefore be listed several times with varying number of "unit days".

-### When should we expect commit services to be invoices?
+### When should we expect "commit services" to be invoices?

+Commit services are those your commit to 1 or 3 years.
-You should expect the initial invoice for data space subscriptions, lab subscriptions and 1Y/3Y commitments of machines and storage to be in the next quarter after your lab deployment.
+You should expect the next invoice after you order the service to include the full commit price for data space subscriptions, lab subscriptions and 1Y/3Y commitments of machines and storage.
 Usage of various services will be combined into one invoice expected to be sent quarterly.
 Invoice details for each service is specified in the [services specification](/administer-science/services/specifications/) under the "Billing" sections.

-### I am invoiced too much, now what?

-Oh, we are truly sorry.
-This may happen from time to time.
-Our invoice process automatically process services orders.
-From time to time, this may lead to discrepancies between expected and invoice amount.
-[Contact us](/contact) for a review.
-For inaccuracies attributable to us, we will issue a credit memo specifying the incorrect amount in the affected invoice.
-The process is specified in the HUNT Cloud Services Agreement that we are holding with your service center.